apetsko/imgocache/README.md

 )

 func main(){
-	var icache Cacher
+	var icache imgocache.Cacher
-	icache = New() // Creating a variable of type interface and assigning it a value of type Imgocache icache.Set("userId", 42)
+	icache = imgocache.New() // Creating a variable of type interface and assigning it a value of type Imgocache icache.Set("userId", 42)
 	userID, exist := icache.Get("userId")